Teaching Experience

 “Filling in Archival Gaps: England’s 1290 Expulsion of the Jews in a Haredi Children’s Novel.”
 Experiencing Medievalism: Getting Medieval in a Changing World.
 7 May 2021.
 The Pearl Kibre Medieval Study, CUNY Graduate Center.

-“Suffering, Sainthood, and Sacrifice: History in Haredi Children’s Literature.”
+“Klal Yisrael’s Guarantee: Children as the Key to Messianic redemption in Haredi Musical and Textual Culture.”
 The End Times: Approaches to the Apocalypse.
 12 March 2021.
 English Students Association, The Graduate Center, CUNY.

 “From Scandal to Emotional Vulnerability: The Trajectory of OTD Memoirs and Fiction.”
 On the Margins of Contemporary Jewish Orthodoxies.
 29 October 2020.
 Virtual event hosted by Baruch College, CUNY.